We’ve got a relationship with some of Sydney’s amazing surgical specialists should your pet require special surgery this includes:

 Monitoring over 15 vital signs is integral to the machines usefulness.
 Monitored parameters include heart rate, oxygen saturation, expired CO2 concentration, inhaled agent concentration, expired agent concentration, expired oxygen, brainwave activity, respiratory rate, respiratory depth among others.

 They allow our doctors to monitor more closely the anaesthetic depth of your pet, meaning a lower dose of anaesthetic drugs may be required.
 This ensures a smooth, more stable recovery and most surgeries thus are in fact ‘day procedures’.
 You can rest assured that your pet at Southern Cross Veterinary Clinic will have an optimal anaesthetic experience that is focused on safety and comfort.

-Our nurses all have pets of their own and are selected because of their genuine love of animals.
+Our nurses all have pets of their own and are selected because of their genuine love for animals.
 They stay BY YOUR PET’S SIDE until the completion of the recovery process.
-They are in charge of maintaining your pets temperature, administering pain medications and monitoring all vital signs during your pets recovery at our hospital.
+They are in charge of maintaining your pet’s temperature, administering pain medications and monitoring all vital signs during your pet’s recovery at our vet hospital.

 Our operating theatre is designed for surgeon comfort, and therefore optimal surgical outcomes.

 Our state-of-the-art, sterile operating theatre is among the most spacious and is fully equipped to support our surgeons in their precise work and even has piped-in music for optimal comfort.